Compatibility between truncation and coproducts for quantum affine algebra and Yangian of $\mathfrak{sl}_2(\mathbb{C})$: Introduction

-The authors acknowledge the support of the CDP C2EMPI, as well as the French State under the France-2030 programme, the University of Lille, the Initiative of Excellence of the University of Lille, the European Metropolis of Lille for their funding and support of the R-CDP-24-004-C2EMPI project.
+The author acknowledges the support of CDP C2EMPI, as well as the French State under the France-2030 program, the University of Lille, the Initiative of Excellence of the University of Lille, the European Metropolis of Lille for their funding and support of the R-CDP-24-004-C2EMPI project.